History Of The Reference Rate Framework

 The standardization of this new Standardised Base Rate will help users and borrowers to make effective comparisons between loans offered by the banks.
 Users are also able to make more accurate comparisons when applying for retail floating-rate loans.

-Even though the Standardised Base Rate is standardised for all of the banks, the Lending Rate will still change based on each customer as the spread changes according to individuals and banks as it is based on the credit score of an individual, risk appetite, and business strategy of each bank.
+Even though the Standardised Base Rate is standardised for all of the banks, the Lending Rate and loan approval will still change based on each customer as the spread changes according to individuals and banks as it is based on the credit score of an individual, risk appetite, and business strategy of each bank.
 Spread will still be maintained, where the components for lending rate such as credit risk of the borrower, operational costs, liquidity risk premium, profit margin, and other costs will be determined by each of the banks.

 Understanding The Impact Of Transitioning From Base Rate To Standardised Base Rate